FBI searches home and office of ex-Trump national security adviser John Bolton

 Messages left with a spokesperson for Bolton were not immediately returned, and a lawyer who has represented Bolton had no immediate comment.

-The White House referred questions about the probe to the FBI.
-The Justice Department also had no comment, but leaders appeared to cryptically refer to the search of Bolton's home in a series of social media posts Friday morning.
+The Justice Department had no comment, but leaders appeared to cryptically refer to the search of Bolton's home in a series of social media posts Friday morning.

 Patel posted on X: “NO ONE is above the law… @FBI agents on mission.”
 Attorney General Pam Bondi shared his post, adding: “America’s safety isn’t negotiable.
 Justice will be pursued.
 Always.”